 - Two in-person forums held in November 2023 and October 2024

-- Engaging CAB members in different activities like photovoice project, providing suggestions for wellness spaces and stigma reduction video.
+- Engaging CAB members in different activities like this photovoice project, providing suggestions for wellness spaces and stigma reduction video.

 - Development of a stigma-reduction video.